 Access to drinking water

 Mild dehydration is one of the most common causes of daytime fatigue.
 The pupils can access free, clean drinking water in school.
-Ark Castledown Primary Academy water bottles are available to purchase at the office for £2.20.
+Ark Castledown Primary Academy water bottles are available to purchase from Super Stitch.
 For hygiene reasons, they should be taken home at the end of each day for cleaning, and returned to school with fresh water.
 There will be opportunities during the school day for pupils to replenish their water bottles as required.
 Please note that only water may be given to children to drink during the school day.
 Parents can provide a healthy alternative to water within packed lunches, such as fruit juice.

 Snacks at breaktime

 We believe in encouraging our children to eat healthily.
 Therefore, anyone who wishes to bring a snack of fruit or raw vegetables may do so.
 The children in reception class and years 1 and 2 will be provided with a snack (a piece of fruit) as a part of their daily routine.